LabNeuroCogDevel/LabNeuroCogDevel.github.io/tuts/afni_draw.md

-# Drawing a mask with AFNI
+# Drawing a mask with AFNI by hand

+## Step by step
 1. The **Define Data Mode** panel in afni has a **Plugins** drawer with an option for **Draw Dataset**.
 2. Within the Draw Dataset modal, use **Copy Dataset** to pick the dataset to use as a refernce (FOV, pixel dims, matrix size)
 3. In the image viewer window, use the mouse **middle button click and drag** to draw shapes that will be filled *per slice*